symphonycms/jit_image_manipulation/README.markdown

 # JIT Image Manipulation #

-"Just in time" image manipulation for Symphony.
-It is part of the Symphony core download package.
+A simple way to manipulate images "just in time" via the URL.
+Supports caching, image quality settings and loading of offsite images.

 - Version: 1.15
 - Date: 10th March 2012